Irit Lillian

-When Naftali Tamir was recalled as Ambassador to Australia, Lillian became Acting Ambassador.
+When Naftali Tamir was recalled as Ambassador to Australia, Lillian became the Acting Ambassador.

-During her military service, Lillian was a producer and editor in the IDF radio station (Galei Tsahal).
-She earned a B.A in Archaeology and Egyptology from Tel Aviv University and M.A in Eastern and Western Studies in the HUJ.
+During her military service, Lillian was a producer and an editor in the IDF radio station (Galei Tsahal).
+She earned a B.A in Archaeology and Egyptology from the Tel Aviv University and M.A in Eastern and Western Studies in the HUJ.

 Lillian joined the Israeli Ministry of Foreign Affairs in 1986.
-Lillian appointed as the Israeli Ambassador to Turkey, she served as the charge d'affaires at Ankara Embassy ultimately.
+She was appointed as the Israeli Ambassador to Turkey and ultimately served as the charge d'affaires at Ankara Embassy.